Alcohol & Other Drugs

 In the way they will affect each person.

-For example, a group of friends may decide to share a batch of ecstasy.
+For example, a group of friends may decide to share a batch of MDMA caps.
 One person could become very ill requiring hospitalisation whilst others did not experience the same effects.
 Each pill in this batch could have been exactly the same but each person’s body will respond to any drug use differently, whether illicit or legal drugs.

-In what each pill/bag will contain
+In what each will contain

 It is unknown what illicit drugs contain as there are no standards in their manufacture and production.
-In most cases, there is no information provided to say who made them, what quantity of each chemical is in each pill/bag, what effect this combination of chemicals will have, no expiry date and no amount which has been found to be safe for the user to take.
+In most cases, there is no information provided to say who made them, what quantity of each chemical is in each pill/capsule/bag, what effect this combination of chemicals will have, no expiry date and no amount which has been found to be safe for the user to take.
 The absence of this information makes any illicit drug very unpredictable and very risky.
 Each time a user experiments with an illicit drug it carries a risk, regardless of how many times a person has used a drug.

 Cannabis & Mental Health